 - Inform MS of changes to staff and access roles so that payment maintenance of gateway users can be properly managed

-- Conduct e-commerce at Stanford without an official Merchant ID unless exception approval is obtained
+- Do not conduct e-commerce at Stanford without an official Merchant ID unless exception approval is obtained